CORNET 2.0: A Co-Simulation Middleware for Robot Networks: CORNET 2.0 Co-simulation Architecture

 \subsubsection{End-to-end Datapath}

+For every robot model in physics simulation a corresponding network host is created in mininet-wifi.
+We use a standard YAML configuration file to ensure one-to-one correspondence for a robot node.
 As shown in Fig. \ref{fig:components}, Mininet-Wifi uses kernel-space module \texttt{mac8021\_hwsim} to create virtual interfaces for mobile stations and access points.
 The virtual network is created by placing the robot host processes in different namespaces interconnected through virtual Ethernet (veth) pairs.
 CORNET utilizes this virtual network to establish an end-to-end data path between the robot nodes.
-As shown in the data plane in Fig. \ref{fig:cornet2} application developers can use any communication middleware of their choice for the interconnection of robots.
+As shown in the data plane in Fig. \ref{fig:cornet2}, application developers can use any communication middleware, such as ROS, ROS2 for the interconnection of robots.